-Kelly spinner

-A pneumatically operated device mounted on top of the kelly that, when actuated, causes the kelly to turn or spin.
-It is useful when the kelly or a joint of pipe attached to it must be spun up, that is, rotated rapidly for being made up.
+Kelly spinner A pneumatically operated device mounted on top of the kelly that, when actuated, causes the kelly to turn or spin.
+It is useful when the kelly or a joint of pipe attached to it must be spun up, that is, rotated rapidly for being made formation drilled.
+If prompt action is not taken to control the kick, or kill the well, a blowout may occur.